Pro-Syria hackers put anti-attack message on U.S. Marines site

 “Refuse your orders,” said the message which included six photos of people in military-style uniforms, their faces obscured and holding hand-written messages, such as “I will not fight for Al Qaeda in Syria.”

-The White House says the Syrian government used chemical weapons to kill 1,400 people, many of them children, on August 21.
-It has asked Congress to approve punitive action against Syria.
+The White House says the Syrian government used chemical weapons to kill 1,400 people, many of them children, on Aug.
+21. It has asked Congress to approve punitive action against Syria.
+(Reporting by Charles Abbott; editing by Cynthia Osterman)